For Parents of Students in the Freshman Class

 A few weeks before the start of school, you will receive a letter from the class deans, Highley Thompson (firstname.lastname@example.org) and Maureen Keleher (email@example.com).
 This letter will provide information about the trip to Camp Bournedale.
 In that mailing, you will also find a health form and a permission form that must be filled out in order for your child to attend Orientation.
 If you do not receive these forms, or if you need additional copies, please call the Admission Office (781.664.2221).
 Also, if you will be picking your child up at Camp Bournedale, please be sure to notify Highley Thompson.

 Each year in mid-September, at one of the first Monday Meetings, students hear about all of the different clubs and organizations they can participate in at Thayer.
 Officers or representatives from each of Thayer’s 30+ clubs make a short presentation explaining the club objectives, meeting times, and meeting locations.
 Many of Thayer’s clubs meet during our Club Period on Thursday afternoon (3:05 to 3:35).
 On Thursdays, athletic practices do not start until 3:40 so that all students have the opportunity to go to a club meeting as well as an athletic practice.
 Clubs can also meet on other days either after school or during morning break.
 While participation in a club is not required in the Upper School, it is strongly encouraged.
 Students do not ‘join’ any one specific club at Thayer, they attend meetings of any clubs that interest them.
 It is totally acceptable for a student to attend the Games Club one week, Habitat for Humanity the next, and then not attend any club meetings at all the following week.
-If students have a particular interest and would like to start their own club, they need only find a faculty member to act as club advisor.
+If students have a particular interest and would like to start their own club, they need to find a faculty member to act as club advisor and submit a club proposal to the Community Council.
 To see a list of Thayer's Clubs & Activities, click here.